 - Very often, it is seen that people go for the neutral option as it is the easier one.
 It is also quicker to decide.

-- The most disadvantageous and most commonly seen limits of such sociological study methods is participants not being honest with the answers.
-It may be intentionally or unintentionally, but a lot of times, respondents may not be honest.
+- The most disadvantageous and most commonly seen limits of such sociological study methods are participants not being honest with the answers.
+It may be intentional or unintentional, but a lot of times, respondents may not be honest.
 This hinders the survey a lot.

 - The participants may unintentionally answer in a way they think they are expected to answer.

-- Subjective questions are not available for evaluation in Likert scale.
+- Subjective questions are not available for evaluation on the Likert scale.